 You probably have similar memories of roughhousing with your dad.
 Roughhousing offers dads a chance to physically show their affection to their kids in a fun and playful environment.
 When Gus and I wrestle, there are lots of hugs and kisses scattered in-between pretend sleeper holds.

 When you throw your kids up in the air and catch them or swing them upside-down, you’re building your child’s trust in you.
 As they take part in somewhat risky activities with you, your kids learn that they can trust you to keep them safe.
-Just don’t be like this guy when you tell your kids to jump into your arms:

 How to Roughhouse With Your Kids